How Eczema Affects the Skin: Causes, Symptoms, and Relief

 One of the most frustrating aspects of eczema is the itch-scratch cycle.

-Breaking this cycle is one of the main goals of eczema treatment.
+Breaking this cycle is one of the main goals of eczema treatment, as ongoing scratching can delay healing and increase the risk of infection.

 How Eczema Affects Daily Life

-Eczema is more than just a skin condition—it can affect every part of daily life.
+Eczema is more than just a skin condition—it can affect physical comfort, emotional wellbeing, and many aspects of daily life.

 Treatment Options for Eczema